 Games Under the Stars allows passengers to play interactive games against each other on the MUTS screen:

-The Casino has been converted to allow Medallions to be used.
+The Casino has been converted to allow Medallions to be used on machines and tables.
 These slot machines have new blue buttons for scanning medallions:

 A number of Ocean View shows are being filmed live on the ship for airing at a later date.
 We saw ‘Good Spirits’ being recorded in Bellini’s with Matthew Biancaniell on a few occasions: